1. Write the text you want in the box.

 Well, the answer is not really: instead of generating sources sophisticated, this converter creates sophisticated symbols .
 The explanation begins with unicode; an industry standard that creates the specification for thousands of different symbols and characters.
 All the characters you see on your electronic devices, and printed on books, are probably specified by the Unicode standard.

-Among the hundreds of thousands of symbols found in the Unicode text specifications are certain characters that look alike, or are variations of the alphabet and other keyword symbols.
-For example, if we can take the word "hello" and convert its characters into fantasy letters "𝖍𝖊𝖑𝖑𝖔", which are a set of Unicode symbols.
-These different sets of fancy text letters are scattered throughout the entire Unicode specification, and therefore, to create a fancy text translator, it's just a matter of finding these sets of letters and symbols, and linking them together. to its normal alphabetic equivalents.
+Among the hundreds of thousands of symbols found in Unicode's text specifications are certain characters that look alike, or are variations of the alphabet and other keyword symbols.
+For example, if we can take the word "hello" and convert its characters into fancy letters "𝖍𝖊𝖑𝖑𝖔", which are a set of Unicode symbols.
+These different fancy text letter sets are scattered throughout the entire Unicode specification, and therefore, to create a fancy text translator, it's just a matter of finding these letters and symbols, and link them to their normal alphabetic equivalents.

 Unicode has a lot of symbols, so we can also create other things like an aileron translator.
 Also, if you are looking for a messy text or a faulty text, visit this scary text generator of zalgo.

 After generating your sophisticated text symbols, you can copy and paste the "fonts" into most of the websites and word processors.
 You can use it to generate a fancy Agario name (yes, the strange text in agario is probably generated using a fancy text converter similar to this), to generate a creative-looking instagram, Facebook, Tumblr or Twitter post, to show n00bs on Steam, or just to send messages to your friends.